6. Automatic Annotation

 In this exercise, we will use the following layer managers:

-LaBB-CAT comes with number of layer managers pre-installed; you can see a list of installed layer managers by clicking the layer managers menu option.
+LaBB-CAT comes with number of layer managers pre-installed; you can see a list of installed layer managers by selecting the layer managers menu option.
 Other layer managers have to be manually installed.

 For this exercise, we’ll pretend we’ve got a couple more mini-research projects: